Best Budget Studio Monitors (Under $300 A Pair) – 2021 Reviews

 |Top||PreSonus Eris E3.5 - 3.5" Professional Multimedia Reference Monitors with Acoustic Tuning (Pair)||Prime||Amazon|

 |Top||Mackie CR4 4-Inch Creative Reference Multimedia Monitors with Foam Isolation Pads and 2X 10ft TRS Cables||Prime||Amazon|

 |Top||KRK RP5G3 ROKIT 5 G3 5" 2-Way Powered Studio Monitor (Single)||Prime||Amazon|

 |Top||PreSonus Eris E5 2-Way Active Studio Monitor (Single)||Prime||Amazon|

 |Top||JBL 305P MkII 5" Studio Monitoring Speakers (Pair) w/ 5 Essential AxcessAbles Studio Cables for Recording Studio||Prime||Amazon|

 If you are new to buying monitors, please check out my Studio Monitors 101: A How-To Guide To Buying The Best Studio Monitors For Your Home Studio article.
 You’ll learn the differences between monitors and speakers, types of studio monitors, monitor design, and much more.

-To start, studio monitors under $300 a pair are your basic “entry-level” home studio monitors for home studio or small project studio music production.
-If this is the very top of your budget, then the good news is that you can get some very good monitors at this price.
+To start, inexpensive studio monitors under $300 a pair are your basic “entry-level” home studio monitors for home studio or small project studio music production.
+If this is the very top of your budget, then the good news is that you can get some excellent monitors at this price.

 The bad news is that you may outgrow them pretty quickly!